-Electronic Engineering MSc
+Electronic and Electrical Engineering MSc

-MSc Electronic Engineering
+MSc Electronic and Electrical Engineering

 On this course, you'll expand your current knowledge by learning about key topics – such as microwave and wireless technology, and the practical application and design aspects of electronic systems.
 In the process, you'll update your skills too.